NetroScript/Jacks-LogsTF-On-Page-Combiner/README.md

 * Added
   * You can now upload games from zip files.
 This is notably to make a failed serveme.tf upload easier (instead of downloading the zip yourself, getting the correct logs and then uploading them).
 For that just input an URL like `https://serveme.tf/uploads/76561198092238060-993744-8672-20200302.zip`.
 The new option is in the settings menu (bottom of every page, the link called Jacks Log Combiner) and then `Upload Logs from a zip`.
 If you want to upload a failed log from serveme.tf you can find the links to the demo/zips [here](https://serveme.tf/reservations-played).
+  * Require jQuery for the case that the userscript can't access the jQuery instance of the page

 ### 0.1.8